ess-dive-community/essdive-leaf-gas-exchange/instructions.md

-# ESS-DIVE Leaf Gas Exchange Reporting Format Instructions
+# ESS-DIVE leaf-level gas exchange reporting format instructions

-A data package containing leaf gas exchange data, must comprise, at a minimum:
+A data package containing leaf-level gas exchange data must include, at a minimum:

 1. Assemble the data table, using the standard [variableNames and variableUnits](variables.md).
 If the data is a described data type under this format, then the data table must include the required variables for that data type.